Self-Hosting n8n Made Easy: The Complete Guide to Install, Upgrade, Backup, Restore and Monitoring

 external: true

-- Copy the .env file here or from my GitHub main/.env and then update the values for your own DOMAIN, SSL_EMAIL, GENERIC_TIMEZONE, STRONG_PASSWORD, and N8N_ENCRYPTION_KEY.
+Copy the .env file here or from my GitHub single-mode/.env and then update the values for your own DOMAIN, SSL_EMAIL, GENERIC_TIMEZONE, N8N_ENCRYPTION_KEY, and some Strong Passwords:

 SSL_EMAIL=you@example.com